-This database presents a selection of Exile Publishing Houses that were founded by Jewish publishers between 1933 and 1945.
-Many of the books can be found in the library collection of the Leo Baeck Institute.
-This compilation is based on Natalie Tunstall’s thesis on Jewish Exile Publishing Houses.
+LBI's database " Jewish Publishers of German Literature in Exile, 1933-1945 " presents a selection of Exile Publishing Houses that were founded by Jewish publishers between 1933 and 1945.
+Many of the published books can be found in the library collection of the Leo Baeck Institute.

 After the National Socialists gained power in Germany in January 1933, publishers and authors in general and Jewish publishers and authors in particular faced harsh new restrictions and stark choices.
 As part of the policy of systematically expropriating Jewish-owned businesses known as “Aryanization,” the Nazi regime seized control of Jewish-owned publishing companies, notably Ullstein and Mosse.
 Publishing houses owned by non-Jews could only publish authors who were members of the Reichskulturkammer, membership in which was closed to Jews.
 Works deemed ‘undesirable,’ such as socialist, communist, pacifist, or Jewish publications, were forbidden.
 The narrow band of activities that remained open to Jewish publishers between 1933 and 1938 meant catering exclusively to the Jewish population under official supervision.
 Authors who were branded ‘undesirable’ had only two options: emigration or the end of their career as a writer.

 Even those who emigrated faced enormous hurdles, the foremost of which was language.
 Few of them could write in a foreign language, and no one would bother to translate the work of an unknown author (which many of the émigrés were in their new homes).
 In response to this dilemma, some publishers founded special émigré publishing houses to publish works in German for the German-speaking émigré population.